When someone close to you, like a friend or a family member,

 has a miscarriage, you might feel a little helpless.
 You want to be there for them and you want to do something nice for them, but it can be hard to know what to say or do in a situation as sensitive as this one.
 Reaching out to extend your condolences and simply say, “I’m here if you need me,” is always a good idea.
 But if words feel like they aren’t enough or you want to go above and beyond, giving a gift to someone who had a miscarriage can also be an appropriate response.

 Obviously a gift is never going to replace their loss, but it is a nice gesture: it shows the person that you’re thinking of them, you’re there for them when they’re ready, and you want to do something that makes them feel even a tiny bit better.
-The key is being sensitive when you think about what to purchase.
+The key is being sensitive when you think about what to gift someone who has had a miscarriage.
 Some thoughtful options include a bouquet of flowers,

 a care package full of items to help them relax, or a piece of jewelry to help them remember.
 I’ve put together a list of gifts for someone who had a miscarriage that will help you show them how much you care.
 We only include products that have been independently selected by Romper's editorial team.
 However, we may receive a portion of sales if you purchase a product through a link in this article.
 1 A Sweet Charm Bracelet